rlondon3/testing_suite/README.md

 ### Testing Suite Methods

+The testing suite now includes a describe function for organizing tests and a runTests function for executing them.
+Here's an updated overview of the available methods:

+    describe(suiteName, suiteFunction): Use this function to group related tests together. runTests(): Use this function to execute all the tests defined in your project.

-The expect function includes a variety of assertion methods to cover different scenarios in your tests.
-Here's an overview of the available methods:
+The test and expect functions remain unchanged and provide a variety of assertion methods to cover different scenarios in your tests.

     Comparison assertions:
         toEqual(expected): Asserts that the actual value is equal to the expected value.